continuwuity/continuwuity/docs/deploying/generic.md

 ## Setting the correct file permissions

-If you are using a dedicated user for conduwuit, you will need to allow it to read the config.
+If you are using a dedicated user for Continuwuity, you will need to allow it to read the config.
 To do that you can run this:

 ```bash